rasbt/protein-science/README.md

 - **[pyprot](https://github.com/rasbt/pyprot)** - a Python package for working with protein structure files formats.
 It comes with a collection of ready-to-use scripts for the most common file operations and protein analyses.

-- a **[list of more useful tools](./scripts-and-tools/more_protein-science_tools.md)**, such as tools for adding hydrogen atoms to molecules, scoring of protein-ligand binding interfaces, file conversion ...

 - **[PDB Info Table](https://github.com/rasbt/datacollect/tree/master/pdb_infotable)** - A simple command line tool that creates an info table from a list of PDB files.